unfoldingWord/uw-content-validation/README.md

 1. A list of things that were checked (successList)
 1. Typically a list of (higher-priority) errors and a list of (lower-priority) warnings, but other formats for display of messages are also demonstrated.

-However, the lower-level checking functions provide only the list of success message strings and one list of `notices` (i.e., warnings/errors combined) typically consisting of the following eight fields:
+However, the lower-level checking functions provide only the list of success message strings and one list of `notices` (i.e., warnings/errors combined) typically consisting of an object with some or all of the following fields (as available/relevant):

 1. A notice priority number in the range 1-1000.
 Each different type of warning/error has a unique number (but not each instance of those warnings/errors).
 By default, notice priority numbers 700 and over are considered `errors` and 0-699 are considered `warnings`.
+1. The actual general descriptive text of the notice
 1. The 3-character UPPERCASE [book identifier](http://ubsicap.github.io/usfm/identification/books.html) or [OBS](https://www.openbiblestories.org/) (if relevant)
 1. The chapter number or story number (if relevant)
-1. The verse number or frame number
+1. The verse number or frame number (if relevant)
-1. The actual general descriptive text of the notice
+1. A one-based line number in the file (if available)
-1. A zero-based integer characterIndex which indicates the zero-based position of the error in the given text (line or file). -1 indicates that this index does not contain any useful information, e.g., for a global error.
+1. A zero-based integer character index which indicates the position of the error in the given text (line or file) (if relevant)
-1. An extract of the checked text which indicates the area containing the problem.
+1. An extract (if available) of the checked text which indicates the area containing the problem.
 Where helpful, some character substitutions have already been made, for example, if the notice is about spaces, it is generally helpful to display spaces as a visible character in an attempt to best highlight the issue to the user.
 (The length of the extract defaults to ten characters, but is settable as an option.)
 1. A string indicating the context of the notice, e.g., `in line 17 of 'someBook.usfm'`.